SourceDoctor/examsresult/Readme.md

 1. Download an install at least Python 3.5 from https://www.python.org/downloads/
 2. Download an install pip-win https://sites.google.com/site/pydatalog/python/pip-for-windows
 3. open pip-win and paste in "command" this command and klick run:
- - pip install sqlalchemy pyqt5 reportlab
+ - pip install sqlalchemy pyqt5 reportlab requests
 4. to open examsresult in Windows doubleclick "start.py"

 ## Problem on some Debian based Systems (Debian, Ubuntu, ...)